zxcccssssssas-eng/openwrt-sunxi-aiot/README.md

 3. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
+4. In the Target system,select "Allwinner Aiot"
+5. Then,in the Target Profile,select you board(a7a or a7z)

-4. Run `make` to build your firmware.
+6. Run `make` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.